Bvlgari ’s Magnifica 2021: High Jewellery and High-End Watch Collection

-Unveiled in Milan, a two-day brand event dedicated to the Roman maison’s newest high jewellery and high-end watch ‘Magnifica’ collection was hosted on June 3rd and 4th – surrounded by honourable guests and celebrities – with a beautiful core message to bring hope and encouragement back to Italy’s fashion capital along with a donation made to the Milan Municipality as part of the tribute.
+Unveiled in Milan, a two-day event dedicated to the Roman maison’s newest high jewellery and high-end watch ‘Magnifica’ collection was hosted on June 3 and 4 – surrounded by honourable guests and celebrities – with a beautiful message to bring hope and encouragement back to Italy’s fashion capital along with a donation made to the Milan Municipality as part of the celebration.

-With the maison’s 137 years of experience, credentials, as well as fame in high jewellery making, it’s apparent why the new Magnifica collection of High Jewellery has reached new pinnacles for its mastery and creativity like nothing else ever has.
-Infused with a sense of perennial grandeur, a myriad of Italian maestria artisanal hours and 122 never-seen-before art works, it’s the best high jewellery collection Bvlgari has ever created.
+With the maison’s 137 years of history and fame in high jewellery-making, it’s apparent why the new Magnifica collection has reached new pinnacles for its mastery and creativity.
+Infused with a sense of perennial grandeur, a myriad of Italian maestria artisanal hours and 122 never-seen-before art works, it’s one of the best high jewellery collection Bvlgari has ever created.

 From an incredible 131.24 carats spinel, the world’s fourth-ranked by carat weight but first for splendorous in quality, to a 93-carat cabochon Colombian emerald that is treasured in the jaws of a seductive snake, the five phenomenal oval cushion-cut Paraiba tourmalines – the rarest gems in the world – with 500 carats, exudes a refreshing sense of purity and echoes the shinning waters of the Mediterranean Sea surrounding Italy’s Sardinia Island.